andrewacashner/hearingfaithms/chapters/chapter-3.md

 The Sánchez Garza collection, originally from the Conceptionist Convento de la Santísima Trinidad in Puebla, includes an anonymous musical setting of *Antón Llorente y Bartolo*.^[MEX:Mcen: CSG.014]
-The piece matches the incipits of a Santiago setting in the catalog of João IV;
+The piece matches the incipits of a Santiago setting in the catalog of John IV;
 the words are an abridged and adapted version of the text performed by the Lisbon royal chapel in 1640 when Santiago was visiting (as noted above).
 ^[L:Pn RES-189-1-p (no. 2); @JohnIV:Catalog, caixão 26, no. 675]